lirantal/nodejs-cli-apps-best-practices/README.md

 ### 1.4 Provide a colorful experience

 ✅ **Do:**
 Make use of colors in your CLI application to highlight parts of your app's output, and provide a graceful degradation, or color detection, to allow automatic opt-out so that output isn't garbled.
+Ensure manual opt-out is also possible via CLI option, environment variable, and/or config file.

 ❌ **Otherwise:**
 Information may easily get lost in pale program output, especially when the output is text-heavy.